LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models

 \subsection{Rounding error analysis}

 To place our contribution in context, we briefly review how rounding error analysis has been applied to function evaluation, and why DNNs fall outside this classical setting.
-Rounding errors have been analyzed primarily for matrix computations \cite{higham2002accuracy, connolly2021stochastic} and ``basic'' nonlinear functions such as the \emph{elementary functions}: $n$th powers and roots, exponentials and logarithms, trigonometric and hyperbolic functions \cite{muller2016elementary}.
+The primary applications are to matrix computations \cite{higham2002accuracy, connolly2021stochastic} and ``basic'' nonlinear functions such as the \emph{elementary functions}: powers and roots, exponentials and logarithms, trigonometric and hyperbolic functions \cite{muller2016elementary}.

 \emph{Special functions} \cite{gil2007numerical} are ``basic'' in mathematical physics, defined as solutions to specific differential equations or integrals.
 The complexity of their evaluation stems from the need to discretize the differential equation or integral to sufficient (typically very high) precision, after which rounding effects of FP arithmetic become noticeable \cite{lauter2015semi}.